Montessori Beginner

 Children refine their senses and develop perceptual skills through simple materials that teach colours, shapes, textures, and more.
 They engage in activities that promote visual, auditory, tactile, and olfactory discrimination.

-Children build vocabulary, phonetic awareness, and early reading and writing skills through simple activities like sandpaper letters, object boxes, and picture cards.
-They engage in rhymes, stories, and simple conversations.
+In our Montessori Beginner Program, children develop vocabulary, phonological awareness, and early reading and writing skills through activities such as sandpaper letters, object boxes, and picture cards.
+They engage in rhymes, stories, and conversations, nurturing a love for language.
+Structured activities are balanced with free exploration, creating a fun and supportive environment.

 Visual Arts